 - In a small bowl, whisk together the flour, baking powder and salt.
 Set aside.

-- In the bowl of an electric mixer fitted with the paddle attachment, whip the butter and sugar until light and fluffy.
+- In the bowl of an electric mixer fitted with the paddle attachment, whip the butter and sugar until light and fluffy, about two minutes.

 - Add the eggs and mix until fully incorporated.